miranda-santos-ricardo/autogen-exercise/README.md

    - activate the virtual environment and run the python agent.py inside each folder
    - to check if the agent is running, go to the http://localhost:PORT/a2a
  - Run the coordinator as the last, open the provided url and start sending querys.

+# How it works:
+  - User submit a query
+  - Coordinator get the query:
+    - Create a network of managers
+    - Check the best manager to answer the question
+    - Submit the query to manager
+    - the Manager break the query into atomic tasks
+    - Coordinator instanciate a network of specilist linked to the manager
+    - for each task coordinator submit to the specialist
+    - Update the user with each response